RobotCasserole1736/RobotCasserole1736.github.io/covid19.md

 # Development and Ownership

-This policy is developed jointly by FRC Team 1736 Robot Casserole and Caterpillar Inc.
+This policy is developed by FRC Team 1736 Robot Casserole.
-It is enforced by mentors of Team 1736 as a condition of our usage of the PPK Warehouse facility, which is managed by Caterpillar Inc.
+It is enforced by mentors of Team 1736 as a condition of our usage of our build space.

 # Mask Requirements